HaeChan0305/CS470-Assignment3-RL/README.md

 4. [25 pts] attach your implemented code from <b>transition_model()</b>, <b>compute_reward()</b>, <b>step()</b>, and <b>is_done()</b> functions.
 ```

-### Problem 2: Convolutional Neural Networks (CNN)
+### Problem 2: Dynamic Programming [50 pts]
-In this part, implement a convolutional neural network (CNN) on the <b>FashionMNIST</b> dataset for an image classification task.
-You can now use the [PyTorch](https://pytorch.org/) library for network design and construction.
-You have to fill your code in the blank section following the “PLACE YOUR CODE HERE” comments in the CNN_problem_2.ipynb file.
+In this problem, you implement and analyze a representative DP algorithm: value iteration (VI).

 #### 2.1.
-A CNN with MaxPooling layers
+Value Iteration (VI) [30 pts]
-You must implement a CNN model under the CNN Max() class.
-The model has a sequential structure:
+Implement the VI algorithm for the stochastic gridworld environment by filling out the ValueIteration class.
+The VI algorithm iteratively and directly updates each state value $V_t(s)$ at a time step t given a transition model T:

 <img src="/Figure/CNN_structure.png" width="50%" height="50%">